Chapter 5 – Into the USSR

 The next day I headed for the airport with a ticket that said I was going to Moscow via New York.

 In those early days, tickets were checked on the plane after boarding – all rather like catching a bus.
-(Fortunately in those days planes were not very large.)
+(In those days planes were not very large, or numerous.)

 A nervous hostess immediately summoned the pilot.
 “Is this your ticket, sir?” he asked menacingly as he strode down the aisle.
 I agreed that it was.